Showing posts with label Platformers - Vertical. Show all posts

 The CryptO'pinion?

-Technically, a masterpiece and one that proves what the Atari ST is capable of knocking out when in the hands of talented people.
+Technically, a masterpiece that proves what the Atari ST is capable of when in the hands of talented people.
 However, No Buddies Land isn't perfect.
 The controls are great but jumping diagonally can be awkward unless Bud is currently walking (YMMV).
-Also, knowing which ledges to hop onto isn't always obvious when some can blend into the background scenery.
-Ultimately, with a little extra tweaking, everything would have been perfect.
+Also, knowing which ledges to hop onto isn't always obvious when some blend into the background scenery.
+Ultimately, with a little tweaking, everything would have been perfect.

-Having said that, this is a belting platformer and I've really enjoyed playing it.
-It's nothing like I first expected and is actually enjoyable, unlike that other platformer by TCB.
-I loved the aesthetics but that doesn't make the game.
-Thankfully, the range of levels is extraordinary with each featuring different environments that are as challenging as they are gorgeous.
+Having said that, this is a belting platformer and I've really relished playing it.
+It's nothing like I first expected and is actually enjoyable, unlike that disappointing platformer by TCB (sigh).
+The range of levels is extraordinary with each featuring different environments that are as challenging as they are gorgeous.

-Overall, a belting game with a few niggles but otherwise really enjoyable and highly recommended.
+A belting game, with a few niggles, but otherwise thoroughly enjoyable and highly recommended.

 Download the floppy or HDD versions.